-This bill amends Section 5 of P.L.2018, c.17 to enhance the Community Solar Energy Pilot Program in New Jersey.
-It mandates the Board of Public Utilities (BPU) to adopt rules and regulations that allow customers of electric public utilities to participate in solar energy projects located remotely from their properties.
-The bill establishes various requirements for these projects, including a maximum capacity of five megawatts per project, geographic limitations, and provisions to ensure access for low and moderate-income customers.
-Additionally, it outlines the need for a verification process to ensure that the energy produced meets the credits provided to participating customers.
+The bill amends Section 5 of P.L.2018, c.17 (C.48:3-87.11) to enhance the Community Solar Energy Pilot Program in New Jersey.
+It mandates the Board of Public Utilities to adopt rules and regulations that allow customers of electric public utilities to participate in solar energy projects located remotely from their properties, while ensuring they receive credits on their utility bills for the electricity generated.
+The bill outlines specific requirements for the pilot program, including capacity limits for individual projects, geographic limitations, and provisions to ensure access for low and moderate-income customers.
+Additionally, it establishes standards for project verification, consumer protection, and the connection of solar projects to the distribution system.

 Advance Law: 48:3-87.11